Landscaping contractors in

 Business Registration

 Register business with Iowa Secretary of State and obtain federal EIN.
-File with Ames city clerk for local business license if required.
+Register with Ames city clerk for local business license and any required permits.

 Insurance Setup